Table of Contents

 What is a Skin Fungus?

 The skin is the largest organ of the body, and several different conditions may affect it over a person's lifetime.
 The most common types include jock itch, ringworm, athlete's foot, and yeast infections.
 These infections are often itchy and annoying but rarely serious.
 Fungal skin infections do not usually spread beyond the skin.

 There are millions of different types of fungi that live around us at all times.
 They live in the dirt, plants, and household surfaces as well as the skin.
 Fungi thrive in dark and damp areas, and certain areas of the body can create the perfect environment for fungi to grow and proliferate.
-In some cases, these infections may become serious if left untreated.

 These skin areas are often in the body’s folds, like the groin, armpits, and toes.
 Fungal skin infections are fairly common and usually cause rashes or bumps.
 Lotriderm cream (clotrimazole/betamethasone), Vermox (mebendazole), Spectazole (econazole), Diflucan (fluconazole), and Oxistat cream (oxiconazole) may be prescribed to treat the symptoms of fungal skin infections.
 Read on to learn more about the symptoms of these skin infections.

 This type of fungal skin infection is caused by the tinea corporis fungus.
 Contrary to its name, ringworm does not involve any worm.
 It gets its name from the red ring it creates on the skin.
 Direct skin-to-skin contact is the most common mode of transmission for ringworm.
 Vermox (mebendazole) may be prescribed to clear up ringworm and its accompanying symptoms.